ReneeErnst/end-to-end-model-test-gcp/README.md

   --package-path gs://<path_to_packaged_cd>/<name_of_package.tar.gz>
 ```

+Ran into a runtime version error - 2.1 is not yet supported.
+I'm not sure if
+this is just for custom prediction routines or all model deployments.
+Reverting
+the runtime versions for training to 1.15 as a result.

 Ran into multiple issues when doing this, the main one being that errors are
 very vague.
 No information is given on exactly what part of the code isn't
 working, just a general "model" error.
 For example, I received the following